MystenLabs/Sui_Owned_Object_Pools/README.md

-Finally, the situation is exacerbated by **gas smashing** (which combines automatically all transaction’s gas coins into one) and our SDK’s default **coin selection** logic which uses all the `Coin<SUI>`s owned by an address for every transaction’s gas payment.
+Finally, the situation is exacerbated by **gas smashing** (which combines automatically all transaction’s gas coins into one) and our SDK’s default **coin selection** logic which uses all the `0x2::coin::Coin<0x2::sui::SUI>`s owned by an address for every transaction’s gas payment.
 These defaults make sending transactions from an individual’s wallet simple (doing so automatically cleans up coin dust), but mean that developers writing services need to work against the defaults to maintain distinct gas